madslundt/NetCoreMicroservicesSample/README.md

 - **Mapping** contain functionality to map one object into a class.
 - **ValidationBehavior** contain validation and is added as a mediator pipeline.
 This makes sure to run validation if such is added to the request.

-`AddCore` can be used with a type from each project that needs to include CQRS.
+`AddCore` is used with a type from each project that needs to include CQRS.

 #### Eventstores
 Event store is a database where all events published in the application are stored.
 This is used with eventsourcing and will be a write model for the application.

-At the moment the only eventstore supported is *MongoDb*.
+At the moment the eventstores supported are *MongoDb* and *EF core*.

+`AddEventStore` is used with the aggregate as the type and the Configuration or DbContextOptionsBuilder to include event store in the application.

+Choice of event store is configured in appsettings with the key **EventStoreType**.

 Besides that it also contain interfaces and abstract classes:
 - **Aggregates** is a set of related entities and value objects that model a single thing (or related set of things) which need to remain internally consistent.